| | Introduction | Understanding feeder cattle price spreads | How the sliding scale works | Summary | Return to Livestock Marketing page

 - when those feeders would finish if placed in a feedlot, and

-How the Sliding Scale Works
+Understanding the Sliding Scale Mechanism

-The numbers used in a sliding scale should be derived from the market.
-Here is an example.
-Suppose that the current average price for 650-weight steer calves is $1.27/pound, the average price for 550-weight steer calves is $1.33/pound, and the average price for 450-weight steer calves is $1.41/pound.
-A group of average quality steer calves is bid at the farm.
+Suppose the current average price for 650-weight steer calves is $1.27/pound, the average price for 550-weight steer calves is $1.33/pound, and the average price for 450-weight steer calves is $1.41/pound.
+Now, consider a group of average quality steer calves bid on at the farm.
 The buyer estimates their average weight at 550 pounds.
-Based on the current market, that group of 550-weight calves should be worth about $1.33/pound.
-However, since the weight of those calves is just an estimate at this point, the buyer and seller may wish to build adjustment factors into the offer to account for the difference between the estimated weight of 550 pounds and the actual weight of the calves to be determined later upon weighing.
+Based on the current market conditions, that group of 550-weight calves should be worth about $1.33/pound.
+However, since the weight of those calves is just an estimate at this point, the buyer and seller may wish to build an adjustment factor into the offer to account for any difference between the estimated weight of 550 pounds and the actual weight of the calves to be determined later upon weighing at delivery.

 Since the current market price for 450-weight steer calves is $1.41/pound, or eight cents a pound more than 550-weight steers, it would be appropriate to positively adjust the price of the farm calves by eight cents a pound for every hundred pounds that the actual weight is less than the 550-pound base weight.